VictorCiechovicz/EstudyNext.js/README.md

 # EstudyNext.js
 # ****💻 Study Next.js ****

- App to control of animal for adoption.
+ This application is landing page uisng Next.ja.
 This application was created for the purpose of studies.

 ## ****✨ Stack****